ipld/ipld/docs/objectives.md

 Things IPLD is concerned with
 -----------------------------

+## Databases

+We want IPLD to provide many of the useful attributes of an SQL-style database for purely local/offline applications:
+IPLD Schemas and IPLD Selectors provide features comparable to DDLs and SQL, and set the stage for building migration systems.

+At the same time, IPLD works on a concept of "blocks" which are much more comparable to messages: they're easy to send and receive over the network, and critically, can be regarded individually (there's no supposition of monolithicity, as SQL-style databases have).

+Our aim is that IPLD should straddle this divide and operate on either side of it gracefully.
+The same libraries and concepts and tooling should work well regardless of if you're building an offline app or a massively distributed system with remote actors coming and going and sending messages all the time.

+## Additional concerns

 In order to make building on decentralized data structures be excellent, we see the following major goals:

 - Some minimal legibility of data is required.